Mission Statement

 Article 4 – Voting

-3. The adoption of or amendment to the Constitution of the Association shall require a two-thirds majority agreement of the voting members.
+3. The adoption of or an amendment to the Constitution Policy of the Association shall require a majority vote of the voting members present at a regularly constituted meeting.

-5. The establishment of standing or special sub-committees shall require a two-thirds majority agreement of the voting members.
-It is the responsibility of the Chair to establish the committees.
+5. The establishment of standing or special Sub-Committees shall require a majority vote of the voting members present at a regularly constituted meeting.
+The OAPPA Chair is responsible for establishing such committees.

 Article 5 – Officers